Kailaswadje/First-Azure-Web-Application/README.md

 - **RAG grounding is a prompt-engineering problem as much as a retrieval one** — explicit refusal instructions are what actually prevent hallucination, not the retrieval step alone
 - **Azure's managed AI services compose cleanly** — Azure AI Search and Azure OpenAI integrate through their own SDKs with minimal glue code
 - **CI/CD removes manual deployment entirely** — `git push` to `main` is the only action needed to ship a change to production
-- **Environment-based configuration is what makes a codebase shareable** — the same code runs locally and in Azure App Service purely by changing where the environment variables come from
+- **Not every configuration value needs the same protection** — endpoints identify resources and can live in code; keys authenticate and bill, and belong in environment variables only

 ---